zphaze/cis3110_spring25/README.md

 - `deskenergy.csv`: Desk-specific energy consumption data

 ## Getting Started
-1. Clone this repository
-2. Open `energycharts.html` in your web browser
+1. Download and open `energycharts.html` in your web browser, all csv references will pull from this repository
-3. The dashboard will automatically load and display the visualizations